peter/awesome-type-check/README.md

 * Create a JSFiddle with unpkg (https://medium.com/cameron-nokes/the-30-second-guide-to-publishing-a-typescript-package-to-npm-89d93ff7bccd)
 * Test ability to easily generate documentation etc. based on a nested complex type (good navigability and meta data)
 * More test cases: Enum, nested objects/arrays, AnyOf, AllOf, custom types, optional arrays (ArrayOrScalar)
-* More syntactic sugar for string types: 'string|number!'
-* Syntactic sugar for ArrayType: ['string]
 * Integration with React when used as PropTypes.
 Ability to turn off in production.
 PropTypes compatibility layer?
 * Apply to the assertValidOptions use case
 * Tuple type (Array with items array and minLength/maxLenth?)